 Our clients are both small and large, public & private, pre-IPO, and non-profit organizations.
 Clients are typically $50 million to multi-billion dollar revenue Fortune 1000 companies.
 Successful placements span the entire C-Suite and include VP and Director level leadership roles.

 Every one of the channels listed has its strengths and weaknesses.
 Biotech companies will have to choose the means that suit them best.
 Among the listed channels, the executive recruitment agencies which offer CFO search services still stand out as one of the best options when searching for biotech CFOs.

 The reason being that these recruitment agencies rigorously examine the candidates to derive the best CFOs for fast growing biotech organizations.
 The processes of determining the best are trustworthy enough to produce the most qualified candidate for the job.

-Read more of our industry-leading resources to see why Cowen Partners is a top chief financial officer executive search firm in New York City, Chicago, Seattle, Dallas, Los Angeles, and beyond:
+Read more of our industry-leading resources to see why Cowen Partners is a top chief financial officer executive search firm in New York City, Chicago, Seattle, Dallas, Atlanta, Los Angeles, and beyond:

 Being the chief financial officer for a private equity company is a real test of a CFO’s mettle.
 A private equity CFO is expected to transform a portfolio company and achieve rapid growth within a short timeframe.
 The high demands of the position as well as the need for quick adaptation to company practices has resulted in a rather high turnover rate for PE-backed companies.
 A 2019 survey discovered that the CFO turnover rate for portfolio companies is actually more than 80 percent.
 Between burnout and the inability to deliver results, finding a successful private equity CFO can be a challenge.
 Below are some qualities you should look for in a CFO as well as a few things a CFO should already know about working for a private equity company.